fat/bean/README.md

 object support
 --------------
-Good news, everything you can do in bean with an element, you can also do with an object!
+Good news, everything you can do in Bean with an element, you can also do with an object!
 This is particularly useful for working with classes or plugins.

 ```javascript
 var inst = new Klass();